 For this post, we will use a synthetic dataset from a telecommunications mobile phone carrier, which can be used for binary classification problem.
 This sample dataset contains 5,000 records, where each record uses 21 attributes to describe a customer’s profile.
 Running an entire experiment with this dataset costs you $0 under the SageMaker Canvas Free Tier.

 After the model is built, analysts can use it to make predictions directly in SageMaker Canvas for either individual requests, or for an entire input dataset in bulk.

-Models built with SageMaker Canvas Standard Build can also be easily shared at a click of a button with data scientists and ML engineers that use SageMaker Studio.
-This allows a data scientist to validate the performance of the model you’ve built and provide feedback.
-ML engineers can pick up your model and integrate it with existing workflows and products available to your company and your customers.
-Note that, at the time of writing, it’s not possible to share a model built with SageMaker Canvas Quick Build, or a time series forecasting model.
+Models built with Canvas Standard build can also be easily shared at a click of a button with data scientists in SageMaker Studio.
+This allows data scientists to validate the performance of the model you’ve built, provide feedback, and integrate it with existing workflows and systems.
+Note that at the time of writing it’s not possible to share a model built with Canvas Quick build.

-Sharing a model via the SageMaker Canvas UI is straightforward:
+Sharing a model via the Canvas UI is straightforward: